 A supply-side platform is an automated ad tech platform that publishers use to manage, sell, and optimize ad inventory of their mobile apps or websites.

-This means that publishers can use this platform to sell their online ad placements via real-time bidding (RTB) auction rather than negotiating prices directly with advertisers.
-Modern supply-side platforms also offer a formidable toolkit for more effective inventory management and revenue optimization.
+This means that publishers can use SSP advertising to sell their online ad placements via real-time bidding (RTB) auction rather than negotiating prices directly with advertisers.
+Modern SSP programmatic platforms also offer a formidable toolkit for more effective inventory management and revenue optimization.

 With an SSP, publishers can sell their display, video, and mobile inventory within a single dashboard and get more control over their placements than if they utilize services of ad networks or third-party monetization platforms.
-The primary purpose of an SSP is to improve the efficiency of selling ad inventory for publishers by and maximizing views and fill rates.
+The primary purpose of SSP advertising is to improve the efficiency of selling ad inventory for publishers by maximizing views and ad fill rates.

 When digital advertising first emerged, publishers would manually assign ads to their empty placements.
-However, as audiences on publishers sites grew, competition among advertisers for ad spaces started to heat up.
-As such, it became impractical to place ads manually.
+However, as audiences on sites grew, competition for ad spaces started to heat up.
+As such, manual ad placement became impractical.

-This is where SSPs came in.
+This is where SSPs and programmatic came in.
 They work together with another piece of ad tech, demand-side platforms, or DSPs (used by advertisers) based on the RTB protocol we mentioned before.

 RTB auction is automated and lasts mere milliseconds.
-Besides automation, its obvious benefit is that it makes a publisher's ad inventory available to as many potential buyers as possible, maximizing the likelihood of selling the slot for the best price.
+Besides automation, its obvious benefit is making a publisher's ad inventory available to as many potential buyers as possible, maximizing the likelihood of selling the slot for the best price.

-• SSP can be integrated with other ad tech tools, including DMPs and ad servers.
+- SSP can be integrated with other ad tech tools, including data management platforms and ad servers.

-• SSP monitors user behavior on the website using pixels and fingerprints.
+- SSP monitors consumer behavior on the website using pixels and fingerprints.

 As mentioned above, SSPs work with other forms of ad tech.
 DSPs and ad exchanges are other key platforms in the process of programmatic buying and selling digital ads.
 But how do they all differ?